How to Spend 2 days in Seville: a Seville Itinerary

 - Visit the Seville Cathedral and Giralda

-- Walk Around Barrio Santa Cruz neighborhood
+- Walk Around the Barrio Santa Cruz neighborhood

 - Visit Casa De Pilatos